 When should I apply for funding?

-CanExport funding applications should be submitted at least eight weeks prior to incurring project expenses, which requires companies to start the application process well ahead of traveling for international business expansion.
+CanExport funding applications should be submitted at least eight weeks prior to incurring project expenses, which requires companies to start the application process well ahead of initiating international business expansion activities.

 How can I apply for CanExport funding?